-5 In the Genetic Programming (GP) process, a diverse range of potential models is generated randomly.
-Each model is then trained and assessed using the relevant training and testing datasets.
-The fitness of each model is determined by minimizing the root mean square error (RMSE) between the predicted and actual values of the output variable, Compressive Strength (C), using the objective function (f).
+In the Genetic Programming (GP) process, a diverse range of potential models is generated randomly.
+Each model is subsequently trained and evaluated using the respective training and testing datasets.
+The fitness of each model is assessed by minimizing the root mean square error (RMSE) between the predicted and actual values of the output variable, Compressive Strength (C), through the objective function (f).

-$$RMSE = \sqrt{\frac{\sum{i=1}^n (LI - LI{Pre})^2}{n}} \quad (3.1)$$
+$$RMSE = \sqrt{\frac{\sum{i=1}^n (LI - LI{pre})^2}{n}} \quad (3.1)$$

-10 Let n represent the total number of instances within the fitness group.
-If the errors computed using Eq.
-(3.1) for all models in the current population fail to meet the termination criteria, the process of generating a new population continues iteratively until the desired optimal model is achieved, as described earlier.
+Let n denote the total number of instances within the fitness group.
+If the errors calculated using Eq.
+(3.1) for all models in the current population do not satisfy the termination criteria, the iterative process of generating a new population continues until the desired optimal model is obtained, as previously described.

-2 3.5.2 Support vector machines (SVM)
+3.5.2 Support Vector Machines (SVM)

-4 The Support Vector Machine (SVM) technique, widely used in machine learning for classification, is also employed to predict continuous output variables based on input variables.
-The main goal of SVM is to identify a function that maps input variables to output variables with minimal error while maintaining a predefined margin.
-This is accomplished by transforming the input variables into a higher-dimensional space using a kernel function.
-A regression line is then determined to maximize the margin while ensuring the error remains within a specified tolerance (Drucker et al., 1999).
-One of SVM's key strengths is its capability to efficiently manage non-linear relationships between input and output variables.
-Kernel functions, including polynomial, radial basis function (RBF), and sigmoid, enable SVM to capture complex interactions between variables (Chalimourda et al., 2004).
+The Support Vector Machine (SVM) technique is a versatile machine learning method used for both classification and regression tasks, where the goal is to predict continuous output variables from given inputs.
+SVM achieves this by mapping input data into a higher-dimensional feature space using kernel functions, enabling the identification of a regression line that minimizes error and maximizes the margin within defined tolerance levels (Drucker et al., 1999).
+One of the key advantages of SVM is its ability to handle complex, non-linear relationships between input and output variables.
+By employing kernels such as polynomial, radial basis function (RBF), and sigmoid, SVM can effectively model intricate variable interactions (Chalimourda et al., 2004).

-2 SVM has been successfully applied across various industries, including banking, transportation, and healthcare.
+SVM has been successfully applied across various industries, including banking, transportation, and healthcare.
 Selecting and optimizing the kernel function and its associated parameters is crucial for achieving optimal performance.
-To transform a linear classifier into a non-linear one, a non-linear function can be used to map the input space xx into a higherdimensional feature space FF.
+To transform a linear classifier into a non-linear one, a non-linear function can be used to map the input space x into a higher-dimensional feature space F .
 Alternatively, a non-linear mapping function can be employed to achieve the desired transformation.